DerZyklop/dotfiles/README.md

 sh init
 ```

-## Tools that should be set up on a zyklop-machine
+## Tools that could be useful up on a zyklop-machine

 mysql